jqfan77/cancer_digital_marker/README.md

 If you have any question, please contact fjq19@mails.tsinghua.edu.cn.

-Files in '20210821-ALL CODES CELL LINES/data/' and data from TCGA used in tumour drug efficacy prediction can be downloaded from [OneDrive](https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/fjq19_mails_tsinghua_edu_cn/EkcXAEPrs2RApQqPAuhI-sABnLpZzD5sNM7zaZk-EC_fIQ?e=XPgqNj).
+Files in '20210821-ALL CODES CELL LINES/data/' and data from TCGA used in tumor drug efficacy prediction can be downloaded from [OneDrive](https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/fjq19_mails_tsinghua_edu_cn/EkcXAEPrs2RApQqPAuhI-sABnLpZzD5sNM7zaZk-EC_fIQ?e=XPgqNj).

 The graphical user interface can be opened by the command 'python GUI.py'.